henrytaolin/henrytaolin/README.md

 # Hi there 👋, I'm Nana Henry
-I'm a Frontend Developer from Jakarta.
+I'm a Full Stack Developer from Jakarta.
 I Design And Code Simple Things, And I Love What I Do.

 ## Skills and Experience
 * 💻 HTML, CSS, JS, PHP